-An olive-skinned man wearing a sharp tailored suit waited patiently alone in booth at a truck stop diner sipping mediocre tea, just as he had every day for a week.
+An olive-skinned man wearing a sharp tailored suit waited patiently in a booth alone at a truck stop diner sipping mediocre tea, just as he had every day for a week.
 He brushed his black hair out of the way of his piercing blue eyes to read the text message he had just received.

 “Did you feel that?”